-In order to provide the COWVR instrument data in a timely manner, the ORS-6 mission is utilizing two leading-edge approaches to space.
-The first is the commercial rideshare launch.
-By using this launch service, the ORS-6 mission saved between 25-50% on launch costs and, assuming an on-schedule or minimally delayed launch, provided a faster ride into space than a traditional dedicated launch.
-Because ORS-6 is not a co-lead on the launch, and does not have the ability to dictate launch date, the ORS team is motivated to keep the bus reconfiguration, assembly, integration, and test on schedule in order to meet the launch date.
+In order to provide the COWVR instrument data in a timely manner, the ORS-6 mission planned to utilize two leading-edge approaches to space.
+The first being the commercial rideshare launch.
+By using this launch service, the ORS-6 mission saved between 25-50% on launch costs and would have provided a faster ride into space than a traditional dedicated launch.
+Because ORS-6 was not a co-lead on the launch, and did not not have the ability to dictate launch date, the ORS team were motivated to keep the bus reconfiguration, assembly, integration, and test on schedule in order to meet the launch date.
 Although rideshares are the standard for CubeSats, pursing a commercial rideshare for a larger mission is a big step for the Air Force.
 Despite the fact that the lack of control over the launch date adds risk to the program, the cost savings and the successful history of commercial rideshares have tipped the scales toward enabling the government to use this resource.

-The second modern tactic that the ORS-6 mission is exercising is the Air Force's EGS (Enterprise Ground System) architecture.
+The second modern tactic that the ORS-6 mission exercised the Air Force's EGS (Enterprise Ground System) architecture.
 The EGS design seeks to disassociate space missions from pipeline ground system approaches and standardize ground system software, hardware, and interfaces.
 The result is yet another modular, integrated system that is flexible enough to be run from any Space Operations Center and work with the Air Force Satellite Control Network or Universal Space Network ground stations.
-While the EGS implementation is still in its infancy, the ORS-6 mission, along with a handful of others, it helping to solidify the EGS architecture so that future missions can easily, and cheaply, plug into a standard ground system solution.
+While the EGS implementation is still in its infancy, the ORS-6 mission, along with a handful of others, helped to solidify the EGS architecture so that future missions can easily, and cheaply, plug into a standard ground system solution.

 Prior to actual integration, both the bus and the payload and ground system will have undergone extensive testing.
 With a test bypass system on the bus, the program is able to mimic on orbit scenarios by bypassing actual sensor component readings and injecting simulated data.
 Long before final end-to-end testing any issues on the bus will be discovered and fixed.
 Furthermore, within five days of delivery of the payload simulator the team was able to send commands with an emulated bus software on a beagle bone.
 Therefore, even before receipt of an engineering model of the PIU, we will be able to develop and troubleshoot the PIU flight software.
 Finally, with the ground control facility less than a mile from the assembly, integration, and test facility, the team will be able to fully exercise, and troubleshoot, satellite connections to the ground.